 - Weakened hand grip and difficulty flexing the fingers

-- Difficulty writing, manipulating keys, and other daily activities
+- Difficulty writing, manipulating keys, and other activities requiring finger control

 - Weakness and noticeable shrinking of the quadriceps (main muscle of the thighs)

 - Weakness in the forearm muscles

 Some of the first signs of inclusion body myositis are falling, difficulty getting up from a chair, and weakened grip.
 Muscles most often affected are those at the front of the thighs, those that elevate the feet, and those in the hips, fingers, wrists, upper arms, shoulders, neck, back, and, less often, in the face.
 Many IBM patients notice shrinking (atrophy) in the arms and thighs as the muscles become weaker.
 Trouble swallowing, or dysphagia, is a common problem for patients with sIBM as well.